 Kids will be thrilled with a SkyRide at Riverfront Park and can observe the Spokane River Falls from a gondola high above the water.
 Each gondola can fit up to six people and are ADA compliant.
 The ideal time to take the SkyRide is when the rushing water is at its peak from March through June.

-Practice your figure eights at the new ice skating ribbon, the first of its kind on the west coast.
-Riverfront Park’s ice ribbon is a sweeping ice path (16 feet wide and 650 feet long) designed as a loop with a huge adjoining pond.
+The Skate Ribbon is the first of its kind on the west coast.
+In the winter, it is a sweeping ice path (16 feet wide and 650 feet long) designed as a loop with a huge adjoining pond.
 Skate up and glide down inclining and declining lengths of ice while the surrounding greenery whirrs by.
 Grab some cocoa and rest beside the cozy fire pits to watch the kids or catch your breath.
+When the weather warms up and the ice melts, grab your scooters and roller blades and enjoy the ribbon for free.

 Big Red Wagon